InsightfulAIHub/.github/profile/README.md

 </p>

 <div align="center">
-  <h3>Your Hub for Diverse AI and Data Science Ideas!
-COMING SOON 💜</h3>
+  <h3>Welcome to InsightfulAIHub, Your Hub for Diverse AI and Data Science Ideas 💜</h3>
 </div>